greg-han/ginger/README.md

 -Greg

 * Note: A reviewer may see commits past the due date of the project.
 This is because my digital ocean droplet got hacked and I was trying to fix the hacking.
-All logic remains the same since the due date.
+I have also updated this readme a few times to update the link and to add some additional clarification for the project.
+All coding logic remains the same since the due date.